 How we’re playing our part

-At BabyLove we want everyone, including our little ones to enjoy and thrive in our natural environment for many years to come!
+At BabyLove we want everyone, including our little ones to enjoy and thrive in our environment for many years to come!
 That’s why we continue to adopt and support a number of Australasian and global sustainability initiatives when producing the softest and comfiest nappies for babies.
-From using PEFC™ certified wood pulp across our Cosifit™ Nappies, Nappy Pants and SleepyNights Pants to partnering with REDcycle to help keep soft plastics out of landfill, read on to find out more about the steps BabyLove is taking on our journey towards a more sustainable future.
-We’ve also launched Beyond by BabyLove (available as Tab Nappies and Nappy Pants), made with soft organic cotton and PEFC™ certified pulp.
+From using PEFC certified wood pulp across our Cosifit™ Nappies, Nappy Pants and SleepyNights Pants to helping keep soft plastics out of landfill, read on to find out more about the steps BabyLove is taking on our journey towards a more sustainable future.
+We’ve also launched Beyond by BabyLove (available as Tab Nappies and Nappy Pants), made with soft organic cotton and PEFC certified pulp.
 Beyond by BabyLove products and components are tested and certified against a list of over 350 harmful substances according to STANDARD 100 by OEKO-TEX®.

 Click to find out more

 BabyLove is also extremely proud of supporting our Thailand plant to achieve Zero landfill over the last 4 years.

 BabyLove is celebrating 2 years with the ARL logo featuring on 100% of all retail and consumer packaging, providing our retailers and consumers with easy-to-understand recycling information to remove confusion and reduce waste.